usmanzia7864561/jobs-bi/README.md

 We are looking for all the requirements to be submitted.
 This is your chance to impress us, so feel free to add additional functionality or design.
 But what is written below is a must.
 - Create an API with public endpoints that will support the following points:
-  - X Create a simple login/register page for the user
+  - Create a simple login/register page for the user
     - Use form validation for registration form
-  - X Registration form must contain:
+  - Registration form must contain:
     -  Name
     -  Surname
     -  Nickname